Toward a new theory of the fractional quantum Hall effect: Abstract

 \section{Abstract}

 The fractional quantum Hall effect was experimentally discovered in 1982.
 It was observed that the Hall conductivity $\sigma_{yx}$ of a two-dimensional electron system is quantized, $\sigma_{yx}=e^2/3h$, in the vicinity of the Landau level filling factor $\nu=1/3$.
-In 1983, Laughlin proposed a many-body variational wave function, which he claimed described a ``new state of matter'' -- a homogeneous incompressible liquid with fractionally charged quasi-particles.
-Here I develop an exact diagonalization theory that makes it possible to calculate the energy and other physical properties of the ground and excited states of a system of $N$ two-dimensional Coulomb interacting electrons in a strong magnetic field and in the field of a compensating positively charged background.
-The only assumption of the theory is that all electrons are assumed to be in the lowest Landau level.
-I present results for $N\le 7$ and show that the true ground state resembles a sliding Wigner crystal.
-I also calculate the physical properties of the $\nu=1/3$ Laughlin state for $N\le 8$ and show that properties of the ``Laughlin liquid'' are quantitatively and qualitatively different from those of the true ground state.
-In addition, I show that the variational principle that was used for the estimate of the Laughlin state energy in the thermodynamic limit does not work in this limit, since one can specify an infinitely large number of different trial wave functions giving the same variational energy at $N\to\infty$.
-I also show that some physical properties of the Laughlin liquid contradict fundamental physical principles.
+In 1983, Laughlin proposed a trial many-body wave function, which he claimed described a ``new state of matter'' -- a homogeneous incompressible liquid with fractionally charged quasiparticles.
+Here I develop an exact diagonalization theory that allows calculation of the energy and other physical properties of the ground and excited states of a system of $N$ two-dimensional Coulomb interacting electrons in a strong magnetic field.
+I analyze the energies, electron densities, and other physical properties of the systems with $N\le 7$ electrons, continuously as a function of magnetic field in the range $1/4\lesssim\nu<1$.
+The results show that both the ground and excited states of the system resemble a sliding Wigner crystal, whose parameters are influenced by the magnetic field.
+Energy gaps in the many-particle spectra appear and disappear as the magnetic field changes.
+I also calculate the physical properties of the $\nu=1/3$ Laughlin state for $N\le 8$ and show that neither this state nor its fractionally charged excitations describe the physical reality.
+The results obtained shed new light on the nature of the ground and excited states in the fractional quantum Hall effect.